aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/improve-barcode-recognition/recognition-modes-and-presets/_index.md

 }
 {{< /highlight >}}

-## **Detection of Potential Barcode Regions**
+## **Detection of Areas with Potential Barcodes**
-To perform barcode recognition, first, ***Aspose.BarCode for Java*** launches image segmentation and detects regions with potential barcodes to start the recognition process using corresponding methods.
-The library utilizes two barcode region detectors: the one with customizable sensitivity that is managed through a special class called [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings) and the other one based on the previous detector implementation that allows successfully detecting approximately 97% of barcodes without additional settings.
-By default, the [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings) mode is used together with the quality parameter set to *NormalQuality*.
+To read barcodes, ***Aspose.BarCode for Java*** first performs the segmentation of a source image and finds areas with potential barcodes.
+Two barcode region detectors are available: the one with flexible sensitivity implemented in a class called [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings) and the other one that relies on the previous detector version that allows correctly identifying about 97% of barcodes without the need in additional settings. [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings) is used by default together with calling the *setNormalQuality* method.

-### **Barcode Detector with Customized Sensibility**
+### **Barcode Detector with Flexible Sensibility**
-The [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings) property group allows flexibly setting the sensitivity of the barcode detector according to particular business needs.
-The higher is the detection sensitivity, the lower is recognition speed and the more accurate are the results of barcode region detection in complex images with multiple textual blocks and tables.
-In the case of 1D barcodes, [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings) provides the following modes for region detection sensitivity settings:
+[*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings) allows adjusting the sensitivity of the barcode detector in a flexible manner according to specific needs.
+The better is the detector sensitivity, the lower is reading speed and the better are the results of barcode region detection in complex source images with many text blocks and tables.
+For 1D barcodes, [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings) supports the following sensitivity settings:
--	*HighPerformance*
 -	*NormalQuality*
 -	*HighQuality*
+-	*HighPerformance*
 -	*MaxQuality*

-The following code sample illustrates how to work with [*BarcodeSvrDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings).
+The following code sample illustrates how to use [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings).

 {{< highlight csharp>}}
 Console.WriteLine("OneDDetectorSettings:");